LButler-VSS/UnityCardGameFramework/README.md

 # Development Environment

 Created in Unity ver.
 2021.3.15f1.
-Scripts writting in JetBrains Rider.
+Scripts written in JetBrains Rider.

 Written in C# using Unity libraries.